tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ![sampleEvaluation](docs/misc/2_run2cam1_00296.jpeg)

 The image above tells us following information:
-1. The default drone height may not be optimized.
+1. The default drone flying height may not be optimized.
 The picture shows big marble on the floor.
-2. The drone flight slightly above typical human height.
+2. The drone flies slightly above typical human height.
-3. Where is the place with marble and trees.
+3. Where the place is, with marble and grass.

 ![sample2Evaluation](docs/misc/2_run2cam1_00301.jpeg)